junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby widens his eyes once more.
 "Thought drinking that thing was bad enough."

 "Faster this way."
-Cas draws a full syringe of the blood and pumps it in, then the next.
+Cas draws a full syringe of blood and pumps it in stoically, then the next.
 Eyes locked on the needle, teeth gritted.
 His face grimaces with each pump.

 Bobby hesitates at the threshold before heading to the other room.
 "Call me if you need anything."